8 Wonders Of The World | Are They Worth Visiting?

 Built: 1632-53

 We visited Agra to explore the Taj Mahal at sunrise.
-It is considered one of the world’s most beautiful examples of Islamic architecture.
-Wandering through its immaculate gardens and marble halls, witnessing the elegance and symmetry of this architectural masterpiece built as a romantic tribute was a great experience.
+We can see why it is considered one of the world’s most beautiful examples of Islamic architecture, although this was lost on our kids, who were not impressed with an early wake-up.

 Best Time of the Year to visit